As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

-These Szechuan noodles with garlic chili oil deliver a huge kick of flavor and it's ready in just 15 minutes!
-A spicy sauce made with fresh garlic, ginger, dark soy, a touch of Chinese black vinegar, and of course a spicy chili oil condiment called Lao Gan Ma.
+These Szechuan noodles with garlic chili oil deliver a huge kick of flavor and it’s ready in just 10 minutes!
+Wide Chinese noodles are tossed in a spicy chili oil sauce made with garlic, Szechuan chili peppers, ginger, soy sauce, and vinegar.

 Types of Noodles to Use

-You can use any type of wheat noodles for this dish.
-Wheat noodle holds up best to the sauce as it has a more dense texture than rice noodles.
-You can even use flat pasta if you're really in a bind, but I highly recommend getting Asian wheat noodles.
-I found these dried flat ribbon noodles at my local Asian store but I've also seen Asian noodles at my local grocery store in the Asian food aisle.
+You can use any type of flat, wide noodles but I prefer wheat noodles for this dish because they hold up best to the sauce as it has a denser texture than rice noodles.
+You can even use flat pasta if you’re really in a bind.

-The name of these wide ribbon noodles is Dao Xiao Mian, which translates to knife shaven noodles, and originate from the Shanxi Province.
+The name of these wide ribbon noodles is 刀削面 Dao Xiao Mian, which translates to knife shaven noodles, and originate from the Shanxi Province.
 They are traditionally made by shaving long noodles from a block of dough directly into a pot of boiling water by using a sharp knife or a special tool.
 They should be thin on the edges and thicker in the middle.

 How to Make Szechuan Noodles with Garlic Chili Oil